-APPENDIX II.
+APPENDIX II

-IN the case of many agricultural commodities uneconomic production has been stimulated by Government action, supported by subsidies and protection; the result of this is-
+In the case of many agricultural commodities uneconomic production has been-stimulated by Government action, supported by subsidies and protection; the result of this is

-(i) to develop a chronic surplus capacity in the world as a whole;

-(ii) to maintain high prices in many of the consuming markets and consequently to restrict consumption;

-(iii) to restrict the volume of international trade and to depress the openmarket prices.
+- (i) to develop a chronic surplus capacity in the world as a whole; - (ii) to maintain high prices in many of the consuming markets and consequently to restrict consumption: - (111) to restrict the volume of international trade and to depress the open market prices.

-For example, as regards wheat, in 1934, the world market price c.i.f.
-Liverpool was about 5s. per cwt.; the import duties in force were: in France 10s.
-1d. per cwt.; in Italy 12s.
-4d.; in Germany 18s.
-11d.; even in countries like Czechoslovakia and Austria, the duty was over 5s. per cwt.; and the internal price in France was 15s.
-6d. per cwt., and in Italy and Germany about 14s., or about three times the world market price.
-The maintenance of this high internal price tended to restrict consumption, but stimulated production, until these countries were self-supporting and, in the case of France, developed an export trade in wheat.
+For example, as regards wheat, in 1954 the world market price c.i.f.
+Liverpool was about 5/- per cwt.; the import duties in force were, in France 10/ld. per cwt.; in Italy 12/4d.; in Germany 18/lld.; even in countries like Czechoslovakia and Austria, the duty was over 5/- per cwt.; and the internal price in France was 15/6d. per cwt., and in Italy and Germany about 14/-, or about three times the world market price.
+The maintenance of this high internal price tended to restrict consumption but stimulated production until these countries were self-supporting and, in the case of France, developed an export trade in wheat.
 The world market was correspondingly contracted and the open market price fell to levels unremunerative to any producer.

 The case of sugar is even more striking.
 The open market price c.i.f.
-United Kingdom, ex duty, averaged 4s.
-8d. per cwt. during the three years 1934-36.
-Kingdom, ex duty, averaged 4s.
-8d. per cwt. during the three years 1934-36.
-Java, Peru and other economic producers, dependent largely on the world market, could just afford to maintain production at this price, but their production had to be severely restricted and the markets open to them were constantly declining, till they supplied less than 20 per cent. of the world consumption.
+United Kingdom, ex duty, averaged 4/8d. per cwt. during the three years 1934/36.
+Java, Peru and other economic producers, dependent largely on the world market, could just afford to maintain production at this price but their production had to be severely restricted and the markets open to them were constantly declining till they supplied less than 20 per cent of the world consumption.
 Sugar was grown in other countries under every variety of protection and preference at all sorts of higher prices.
-The United States grew a quota of beet sugar at home and gave a preferential market to the Philippines and a preferential market for a quota of Cuban sugar.
-The United Kingdom grew a quota of beet sugar at home and gave a preferential market to Empire sugar at quota of beet sugar at home and gave a preferential market to Empire sugar at much above the world price.
-(4) Australia sold her cane sugar production at home at 23s. to 24s. a cwt. and exported a substantial quantity to the United Kingdom at the Empire price.
+The United States grew a quota of beet sugar at home and gave a protected market to the Philippines and a preferential market for a quota of Cuban sugar.
+The United Kingdom grew a quota of beet sugar at home and gave a preferential market to Empire sugar at much above the world price.\ Australia sold her came sugar production at home at 23 to 24 shillings a cwt. and exported a substantial quantity to the United Kingdom at the Empire price.
 But it was the subsidised production of beet sugar, above all, which disorganised the market.
 Out of a total world production of about 28 million tons, over 10 million tons represented the amount of beet sugar, produced in almost every case on the basis of a subsidised price much above the open market price.
 Moreover, the European beet sugar industries produced not only sufficient for home requirements, but also considerable quantities for export.
-The retail price in most European countries was determined, not by the open market price, but by the cost of subsidised production, on top of which was often added heavy taxation for revenue purposes; and total consumption in the different countries varied inversely with the retail price, e.g.:-
+The retail price in most European countries was determined, not by the open market price, but by the cost of subsidised production, on top of which was often added heavy taxation for revenue purposes; and total consumption in the different countries varied inversely with the retail price, e.g.,